EnVision: Science goals

+Spacecraft

+The EnVision orbiter will be a rectangular, 3-axis stabilised spacecraft of 2 m x 2 m x 3 m in stowed configuration.
+Energy will be provided by two deployable solar arrays.
+Communication with Earth will be provided by a fixed 2.54 m diameter High Gain Antenna.
+The high thrust required by EnVision's mission profile will be provided by a bi-propellant ~1kN main engine LEROS 4 with specific impulse of ~320s.

+Instruments

 EnVision is an ESA mission in collaboration with NASA, and contributions from individual ESA member states for the provision of payload elements.
-NASA is contributing the VenSAR instrument and supplies DSN support.
-The other payload instruments are contributed by ESA member states, with ASI, DLR, BelSPO, and CNES leading the procurement of SRS, VenSpec-M, VenSpec-H and VenSpec-U instruments respectively.
+NASA is contributing the VenSAR instrument and supplies the Deep Space Network support.
+The other payload instruments are contributed by ESA member states, with ASI, DLR, BelSPO, and CNES leading the procurement of SRS, VenSpec-M, VenSpec-H, and VenSpec-U instruments respectively.